mezidia/hotel-booking/README.md

 ## Introduction

-Nowadays, tourists are becoming more and more.
+Nowadays, number of tourists are growing fast.
 And hotel reservations are always relevant and necessary for people.
 Therefore, we want to develop a convenient database with useful information and rich functionality.

 ### Goal